Frequently Asked Questions About Florida Criminal Defense Cases

 Phone: (407) 377-0150

-The criminal defense attorneys at the Moses and Rooth law firm represent clients throughout Central Florida, including Orlando, Kissimmee, Sanford, DeLand, Deltona, Daytona Beach, Casselberry, Viera, Winter Garden, Altamonte Springs, and Lake Mary.
+The attorneys at the Moses and Rooth law firm represent clients throughout Central Florida, including Orlando, Kissimmee, Sanford, DeLand, Deltona, Daytona Beach, Casselberry, Viera, Winter Garden, Altamonte Springs, and Lake Mary.